-Welcome to our truly diverse West Wales holiday accommodation directory, here you can view superb tourist accommodation in Ceredigion and Cardigan Bay , including dog-friendly accommodation in a range of marvelous properties, like luxury coastal cottages, affordable self-catering accommodation, stunning hotels with spas and swimming pools, family run bed and breakfasts, caravan parks with mobile home hire and holiday lodges, Mongolian Yurts, glamping pods and campsites with tent pitches and touring plots.
-View last minute short breaks and book a weekend away to relax and recharge your batteries.
-Ceredigion and Cardigan Bay have an abundance of amazing holiday opportunities and accommodation to suit all tastes, including the quirky and unusual.
-Book from our choice of some of the best places to stay in Cardigan Bay.
-This stunning region of Wales is celebrated for its strong Welsh culture, magnificent blue flag beaches and the local Dolphins that live in Cardigan Bay.
+Welcome to our truly diverse list of unique Ceredigion West Wales holiday accommodation where you will find amazing holidays, short breaks, and outstanding places to stay.
+Ceredigion and Cardigan Bay have an abundance of amazing opportunities and accommodation to suit all tastes, including the quirky and unusual glamping accommodation.
+Book from our choice of some of the best places to stay along the Cardigan Bay coast.
+This stunning region of Wales is celebrated for its strong Welsh culture, magnificent blue flag beaches, and the local Dolphins that live in the waters of Cardigan Bay.

 Since 1999 Wales Tourists Online has been providing guests with the means to find their ideal holiday in Wales.
 From B&Bs to campsites, hotels to cottages, we have a superb choice of stunning accommodation throughout Wales.